Our spokespeople

 Tim Beanland PhD, Head of Knowledge and Learning

-Tim’s team own the Society’s practical knowledge to help people living with dementia.
-This knowledge is applied in our online and print dementia content, and in the learning and support we offer our frontline staff.
-Tim is the author of the puzzle book Mind Games.
+Tim’s team own Alzheimer's Society’s practical knowledge to help people living with dementia.
+This knowledge is used in our online and print dementia content, and in the learning and support we offer our frontline staff.
+He's the author of the puzzle book Mind Games.

 Contact our press office